apereo/cas/cas-server-documentation/installation/Ehcache-Ticket-Registry.md

 ```

 ### Eviction Policy
-Ehcache manages the internal eviction policy of cached objects via `timeToIdle` and `timeToLive` settings.
+Ehcache manages the internal eviction policy of cached objects via the idle and alive settings.
 These settings control the general policy of the cache that is used to store various ticket types.
 In general,
 you need to ensure the cache is alive long enough to support the individual expiration policy of tickets, and let
 CAS clean the tickets as part of its own cleaner.